The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: Conclusions

 \section{Conclusions}

-We have presented a new approach to address the calculation of the anomalous CMDM of the top quark in the SM, where the contributions to this observable are extracted via the coupling $gg\bar{t}t$ at the one-loop level.
+We have presented a new approach to address the calculation of the anomalous CMDM of the top quark in the SM, where the contributions to this observable are extracted via the radiative correction at the 1-loop level of the 4-body vertex function $ggt\bar{t}$, in a process independent way.
 This alternative scheme comprises more than seventy Feynman diagrams of triangle and box topologies, which exclusively arises from the non-Abelianity of QCD.
-The most important prediction comes from the high-energy scale evaluation for the top quark CMDM just at the $Z$ gauge boson mass.
-By considering the average of the three- and four-body results it is found that, in the spacelike domain, $\hat{\mu}_t^\textrm{Avg}(-m_Z^2)=$ $-0.0237+0.00146i$.
-The real part of this new result is the closest one to the experimental measurement $\hat{\mu}_t^\mathrm{Exp}$ $=$ $-0.024_{-0.009}^{+0.013}(\mathrm{stat})_{-0.011}^{+0.016}(\mathrm{syst})$.
-On the other side, the timelike prediction, $\hat{\mu}_t^\textrm{Avg}(m_Z^2)=$ $-0.0225-0.0186i$, is also compatible with the mentioned experimental result.
+Our most important prediction comes from the high-energy scale evaluation of the top quark CMDM just at the $Z$ gauge boson mass.